2019 BET Hip Hop Awards

 The 2019 BET Hip Hop Awards was a recognition ceremony held on TV on October 9, 2019 from the Atlanta's Cobb Energy Center.
 The nominations were announced on September 12, 2019.

 After notching four wins at the previous year's festivities, Cardi B lead with 10 nominations in 2019.

-There was a three-way tie for second most nominations as DJ Khaled, Travis Scott and J. Cole each nabbed eight nominations.
-Despite his passing earlier the year, Nipsey Hussle received five nominations.
-As for newcomers, Megan Thee Stallion snagged five, while DaBaby garnered four.
+There was a three-way tie for second most nominations as DJ Khaled, Travis Scott and J. Cole were each nominated eight times.
+Despite his death earlier in the year, Nipsey Hussle received five nominations.
+Newcomer Megan Thee Stallion received five, and DaBaby four.